BrunoFrancesco97/Software_Architectures/Task 3/backend/server/README.md

 Authorization: Basic dGVzdDp0ZXN0
 ```

-This technique doesn't secure the information but at least allows the client not to send it clearly to the server that, as it comes the request, decode the information and elaborate it.
+This technique doesn't secure the information but at least allows the client not to send it clearly visible to the server that, as it comes the request, it decodes the information and elaborates it.

 **JWT** (_JSON Web Tokens_) technology instead allows the platform to implement a client-side session system, so the server-side of the platform that is tipically involved to store sessions is now free from this task, from now it must only handle the creation of the token and check its integrity when received.